 Within five business days after the External Appeal request has been assigned to an IRO, MVP must provide to the IRO the documents and any information considered in making the adverse benefit determination.
 If MVP fails to provide the information in a timely manner, the IRO may terminate the External Appeal and reverse the adverse benefit determination in the Member's favor.
 The IRO will review all of the information and documents received in a timely manner and it will not be bound by any decisions or conclusions reached during the claims and internal appeal processes.
-The IRO also will, to the extent the information including, but not limited to, the Member's medical records, the health care professional's recommendations, the terms of the plan, appropriate practice guidelines and clinical review criteria.
+The IRO also will, to the extent the information and documents are available and the IRO considers them appropriate, consider other sources of information including, but not limited to, the Member's medical records, the health care professional's recommendations, the terms of the plan, appropriate practice guidelines and clinical review criteria.
 The IRO will provide, to Members and the plan, written notice of its decision within 45 days after it receives the request for the External Appeal.
 Upon receipt of a notice of a final External Appeal decision reversing the adverse benefit determination, the plan immediately will provide coverage or payment for the claim.